matteo65/ZedmeeHash/README.md

 However, since it uses 6 seeds of 32-bit values (used once in the initialization or instantiation), its security is given by the secrecy of these 6 seeds, the combination of which is 192 bits which make zeemee certainly less vulnerable than all the other non-cryptographic functions.

 ## Portability
-It is simple, straightforward and can be easily written in virtually any programming language; returns different hash values on Little Endian or Big Endian architectures, but the quality is identical.
+It is simple, straightforward and can be easily written in virtually any programming language.
+Currently C and Java versions are for Big Endian architecture but mirror functions for Little Endian can be easily written.